INVESTMENTS

 • West Dallas Portfolio

 Four multi-family sites were acquired in 2011 as part of Cienda’s West Dallas Portfolio.
-Cienda then entitled the land and sold the first project to Wood Partners, to create the first garden-style institutional multi-family development in this market.
-Two other tracts of land were entitled and then sold to David Weekly for a 96 infill townhome development and High Grove for an infill zero lot line home development.
+Cienda then entitled the land and sold the first project to Wood Partners to create the first garden-style institutional multi-family development in the West Commerce market.
+Two other tracts of land were entitled and then sold to David Weekly for a 96-infill townhome development and High Grove for an infill zero lot line home development.

 • Colorado Place